 The people of Brussels don’t simply see the statue as a draw for tourists.
 The Manneken Pis plays a full part in the city’s annual calendar and has an outfit for every occasion.
 His costume is changed around 130 times each year, with a wardrobe ranging from Santa suits to national costumes from countries around the world.
 You can see many of the Mannekin Pis’ costumes at the GardeRobe (wardrobe) Mannekin Pis.
 Here they exhibit over 1000 of the costumes, including the oldest piece.

-The dial of the clock is 7.8 m in diameter and it at the center of a 12-pointed star, each pointing to a statue representing a character in Brussel’s history.
+The dial of the clock is 7.8 m in diameter and it is at the centre of a 12-pointed star, each pointing to a statue representing a character in Brussel’s history.
 Each statue leaves its niche briefly at the passage of the hour it represents.

-The Carillon is definitely worth including on your walking route, just make sure you are there after noon and try and coincide with a time when the bells are in action.
-The best of time of course is to be there on the hour.
+The Carillon is definitely worth including on your walking route, just make sure you are there in the afternoon and try and coincide with a time when the bells are in action.
+The best time, of course, is to be there at the hour.